carloFanc/Agent-Oriented-Software-Engineering/README.md

 area to another one.
 It is invoked by the RailBot of the starting area, and it delegates the management of the box to the RailBot of the destination area.

+Drones, RailBots and the SortingBot may not have enough energy to do more than one travel, so they have to recharge after each of them (i.e., have to go back to a charging station before starting a new task).